-Transfer of credit
+Transfer of Credit

-Up to 12 credits of relevant graduate coursework may be transferred to the Edgewood MBA.
-Transfer of credit must be approved by the Business Department and consideration is subject to the following:
+Up to 12 credits of relevant graduate coursework may be transferred to the Edgewood College MBA.
+Transfer of credit must be approved by the School of Business and consideration is subject to the following:

-- 1) A minimum grade of B (3.0) is required. - Work must be clearly identified as graduate coursework and must have been completed within three years prior to acceptance into the Edgewood MBA program. - 3) A Request for Transfer of Graduate Business Credit from Another Institution form must be completed and filed.
-This form is available at http://business. edgewood.edu/MBA
+- 1. A minimum grade of B (3.0) is required. - 2.
+Work must be clearly identified as graduate coursework and must have been completed within three years prior to acceptance into the Edgewood College MBA program. - 3.
+A Request for Transfer of Graduate Business Credit from Another Institution Form must be completed and filed.
+This form is available at http://business.edgewood.edu/MBA.